Department: 216TH District Attorney’s Office

-- Serves out-of-district subpoenas electronically to obtain records or secure the attendance of witnesses.
+- Serve out-of-district subpoenas electronically to obtain records or secure the attendance of witnesses.
 If a subpoena cannot be served electronically, assure that subpoena is received by the appropriate agency and person for personal service.

 - Follow up as requested on testing, laboratory and expert report status, and availability of reports with laboratories, experts, facilities, and other agencies.

-- Assist in locating and obtaining of items, documents, records, evidence, as needed for grand jury and trial and as requested by prosecutors.
+- Assist in locating and obtaining items, documents, records, evidence, as needed for grand jury and trial and as requested by prosecutors.

 - Prepare Failure to Appear cases for grand jury presentation.
 After each trial or pretrial docket, obtain copy of docket and determine which cases should be prepared for grand jury presentation for Failure to Appear.

 - Court Services/Prosecutor Assistance: